 Any defamatory remarks made by your employees on social media will result in an infringement of the Defamation Act.
 Defamation on social media and its consequences could lead to the company being embroiled in several litigation processes.

 This is similar to the Defamation Act, with a focus towards causing harassment, alarm or distress to the victim rather than reducing the victim’s credibility or affecting his/her reputation as per the Defamation Act.
-Sections 11 and 12 state that either civil proceedings or even a protection order will be the remedies should your employees cause harassment on social media.
+Sections 11 and 12 of the Protection from Harassment Act state that either civil proceedings or even a protection order will be the remedies should your employees cause harassment on social media.

-This act specifically focuses on employees on social media who attempt to bring hatred or contempt against the Government or administration of justice, or promote feelings of ill-will amongst different races in Singapore.
-According to Section 5, legal proceedings will be carried out against those found guilty of sedition and will be publicly prosecuted.
+The Sedition Act specifically focuses on employees on social media who attempt to bring hatred or contempt against the Government or administration of justice, or promote feelings of ill-will amongst different races in Singapore.
+According to section 5, legal proceedings will be carried out against those found guilty of sedition and will be publicly prosecuted.

-The Internet Code of Practice from the MDA is a regulation for business owners to adhere to on what can or cannot be posted on the Internet, i.e. social media.
-For example, (4) 2(f) of the Internet Code of Practice does not allow posts to depict violence or cruelty.
-Under the Broadcasting Act, the MDA has the authority to impose fines and sanctions on companies who do not comply with the Internet Code of Practice.
+The Internet Code of Practice from the IMDA is a regulation for business owners to adhere to on what can or cannot be posted on the Internet, i.e. social media.
+For example, paragraph 4)(2)(f) of the Internet Code of Practice does not allow posts to depict violence or cruelty.
+Under the Broadcasting Act, the IMDA has the authority to impose fines and sanctions on companies who do not comply with the Internet Code of Practice.

-Hence, both the MDA and certain laws in Singapore govern your company’s usage of social media.
+Hence, both the IMDA and certain laws in Singapore govern your company’s usage of social media.
 Being aware of these laws allows you to subsequently frame your social media policy for your company.

 Having a social media policy for your company will allow everyone to be clear of what is allowed or prohibited, together with the risks involved as a result of social media activity.
 Having everyone on the same page would be a great way to start managing social media usage in your company.